ftchirou/PredicateKit/README.md

 ### Fetching objects as dictionaries

 By default, `fetch(where:)` returns an array of subclasses of `NSManagedObject`.
-You can specify that the objects be returned as an array of dictionaries (`[[String: Any]]`) simply by changing the type of the variable storing the result of the fetch.
+You can specify that the objects be returned as an array of dictionaries `[[String: Any]]` simply by changing the type of the variable storing the result of the fetch or specifically calling `dictionaryResult()`.

 ###### Example